NicholasBrown-01/taskmaster/README.md

 input a User Name and it will be saved (Visually depicted by a toast notification) and then the username updated and displayed back on the Homepage.

+### Lab28 RecyclerView to TaskMaster

+This lab was a refactor of the Homepage that removes our Task Details buttons and is instead replaced with a RecyclerView of all available tasks.
+Like the last lab, when a user selects a task it should then be directed and displayed on the following page with the selected task at the top of the page.
+Settings page remains operational.